 High season for travel in Kenya runs from July to late October.
 This marks the cool, dry season making several bush and beach options ideal to visit (depending on what you like).
-Bird lovers for instance may prefer to visit during the rainy or ‘green seasons’ along with travellers looking for a quieter holiday.
 In this list, we get right into peak season and explore some of the best August destinations in the country plus highlights of what to expect!

 1. Maasai Mara

 Starting off our list is the Maasai Mara.
 August is one of the best seasons to venture out into the Mara plains because the Great Migration is at its peak.
-Hundreds of thousands of wildebeest make the perilous journey from Kenya to Tanzania in search of greener pastures in a dramatic annual feat.
+Vast herds of wildebeest and zebras make way across Kenya’s Mara into Tanzania’s Serengeti plains in a dramatic annual feat.